tedneward/Azgaarnoth/Creatures/MindFlayers.md

 >- **Languages** understands Common,Deep Speech,and Undercommon but can't speak,telepathy 5 miles
 >- **Challenge** 14
 >___
->***Creature Sense.***.
-The elder brain is aware of creatures within 5 miles of it that have an Intelligence score of 4 or higher.
+>***Creature Sense.*** The elder brain is aware of creatures within 5 miles of it that have an Intelligence score of 4 or higher.
 It knows the distance and direction to each creature, as well as each one's Intelligence score, but can't sense anything else about it.
 A creature protected by a mind blank spell, a nondetection spell, or similar magic can't be perceived in this manner.
 >
->***Legendary Resistance (3/Day).***.
-If the elder brain fails a saving throw, it can choose to succeed instead.
+>***Legendary Resistance (3/Day).*** If the elder brain fails a saving throw, it can choose to succeed instead.
 >
->***Magic Resistance.***.
-The elder brain has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The elder brain has advantage on saving throws against spells and other magical effects.
 >
->***Telepathic Hub.***.
-The elder brain can use its telepathy to initiate and maintain telepathic conversations with up to ten creatures at a time.
+>***Telepathic Hub.*** The elder brain can use its telepathy to initiate and maintain telepathic conversations with up to ten creatures at a time.
 The elder brain can let those creatures telepathically hear each other while connected in this way.
 >
 >#### Actions
->***Tentacle.***.
-Melee Weapon Attack: +7 to hit, reach 30 ft., one target.
+>***Tentacle.*** Melee Weapon Attack: +7 to hit, reach 30 ft., one target.
 Hit: 20 (4d8 + 2) bludgeoning damage.
 If the target is a Huge or smaller creature, it is grappled (escape DC 15) and takes 9 (1d8 + 5) psychic damage at the start of each of its turns until the grapple ends.
 The elder brain can have up to four targets grappled at a time.
 >
->***Mind Blast (Recharge 5-6).***.
-Creatures of the elder brain's choice within 60 feet of it must succeed on a DC 18 Intelligence saving throw or take 32 (5d10 + 5) psychic damage and be stunned for 1 minute.
+>***Mind Blast (Recharge 5-6).*** Creatures of the elder brain's choice within 60 feet of it must succeed on a DC 18 Intelligence saving throw or take 32 (5d10 + 5) psychic damage and be stunned for 1 minute.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
->***Spellcasting (Psionics).***.
-The elder brain casts one of the following spells, requiring no spell components and using Intelligence as the spellcasting ability (spell save DC 18):
+>***Spellcasting (Psionics).*** The elder brain casts one of the following spells, requiring no spell components and using Intelligence as the spellcasting ability (spell save DC 18):
 >
 >At will: detect thoughts, levitate
 >